 Diving Bali – Tulamben Coral Garden

-Diving Bali – Tulamben.
 Coral Garden is located in the shallow waters in the middle of Tulamben Bay.
-Specifically, one of the most interesting parts of this dive is seeing acropolis and also the multitude of anemones forming the reef.
-Honestly, the abundance of the anemone growth and the spectacular amount of clownfish species make this dive truly special.
+Specifically, one of the most interesting parts of this dive is seeing acroporas and also the multitude of anemones forming the reef.
+Honestly, the abundance of anemone growth and the spectacular amount of clownfish species make this dive truly special.

 It is another easy dive at Tulamben.
 Consequently, suitable for all levels of divers.

 Named by the local community, this dive site is located only 10 minutes from the shore via jukung.
-To clarify, a traditional Balines boat.
-You can recognise the dive spot by boulders breaking the water.
+To clarify, a traditional Balinese boat.
+You can recognize the dive spot by boulders breaking the water.